 Sometimes, data recovery software can find fragmented parts of the file on other sectors of the hard drive and rebuilt it.
 However, DIY data recovery always carries significant risk with it.
 If you do decide to use these tools, be sure to use them on a copy or image of the drive, not the original drive.

 Tips for Recovering Corrupt Data

-In order to prevent any further damage to the hard, it is highly advised to follow these steps:
+In order to prevent any further damage to the drive, it is wise to follow these steps:

 - Make a sector level image of the drive that contains the corrupted file(s).
 Kroll Ontrack EasyRecovery can help you with this.

 - After you have successfully recovered your corrupted data, you can attempt to use a state-of-the-art file repair tools to fix it.

 - Do not use the built-in OS volume repair tools (like CHKDSK or FSCK) to fix the hard drive.
 Using these built-in tools will often cause more damage and prevent data from being recoverable.

 - If you find yourself out of options after exhausting all of the above, contact a professional data recovery service provider.

 Image source: http://www.makeuseof.com/tag/data-recovery-work/